 QE are defined as health-related, community-based member services to which Humana and its contracted providers (affiliated and subcontractors) must offer access.
-Services include children's programming, domestic violence classes, pregnancy prevention, smoking cessation, substance abuse programs and abuse recognition and reporting.
 Costs of these programs will not be reimbursed.
 In addition to the covered services specified in this section, Humana and its contracted providers should offer QE in member-accessible community settings.

-The provider shall include documentation of community program referrals to the member's medical record of and follow-up to ensure receipt of services.
+The provider shall include documentation of community program referrals and followup to ensure receipt of services in the member's medical record.